mpicbg-scicomp/ipf_howtoguides/guides/Huygens_Deconvolution.md

 * (a) Select the PCs tab and click on the *Add PC* button on the main window.
 Alternatively, one can also click on the '+' button on the top menu bar and select *Add PC*.
 * (b) Enter the details.
 	* PC Name: huygens-srv1.mpi-cbg.de
-	* User account: In drop-down menu, select *Add User Account* and enter relevant credentials (obtained from IPF).
+	* User account: In the drop-down menu, select *Add User Account* and enter relevant credentials (obtained from IPF).
-	* Click on *Add* button at bottom right.
+	* Click on *Add* button at the bottom right.

 <table>
 <tbody>